mathworks/simulation-platform/README.md

 /tmp/mwcsim/install.sh
 ```

-This installs the CLI into `/usr/local/bin` and the configuration files to `$HOME/.mwcsim`, which is the default working directory of mwcsim.
+This installs the CLI into `/usr/local/bin` and the configuration files to `$HOME/.mwcsim`, which is the default working directory of `mwcsim`.
 You can test the installation by checking the version.

 ```
 mwcsim version